akreienbring/s-central/README.md

 ## Why use it?

 Managing many Shellies in a network is a challenge.
 The original Shelly Control app is a good choice.
 But it is cloudbased.
 Hence you need an internet connection to control your devices.
-Shelly Central needs only Wifi and your local network.
+S-Central needs only Wifi and your local network.
 It is Open Source and transparent.
 You are welcome to participate and enhance the features.

 ## How to install